Partial Sets from 1948-1952 Leaf, Bowman and Topps with Short Prints

 1952 Bowman Baseball

 One of the amazing things was the condition of the 1952 Mickey Mantle.
-As you can see from the image below, the center was very poor with an extremely thin right border, but the corners and the surface were truly pack-fresh.
-In all honesty, if the card were centered, it had corners and surface condition that would've challenged for a PSA 10 GEM MINT, but given the centering, the card's technical grade is EXCELLENT.
-Other stars like Pee Wee Reese, Yogi Berra and Duke Snider were also found in this portion of the collection.
+As you can see from the image below, the centering was extreme with an extremely thin right border, but the corners and the surface were truly pack-fresh.
+In all honesty, if the card were centered, it had corners and surface condition that would've challenged for a PSA 10 GEM MINT, but given the centering, the card's technical grade is EX to EX/MT (or NM OC).
+Other stars like Pee Wee Reese, Yogi Berra and Duke Snider were also found in this portion of the collection -- some equally as nice and some exhibiting some light wear.

 1948 Leaf Stars and Short Prints